bkeepers/git-history/article.md

 An interactive rebase allows you to edit commits, squash multiple commits together or completely remove commits from from the recent history of your branch.
 It is extremely useful for cleaning up a local branch before pushing to a remote.

-While I was reviewing my progress of this article up to this point, I discovered a few embarrasing typos.
+While I was reviewing my progress of this article up to this point, I discovered a few embarrassing typos.
 Since my git repo had not been shared with anyone yet, I covered my tracks by fixing the typos in the original commit.
 Here is how I did it.
 I preserved my original mistake, so you can follow along by checking out the [typos](https://github.com/bkeepers/git-history/tree/typos) branch of the repository.

 First, I created two new commits that fixed the typos.